TosbackCgusBridge-Bot/CGUs-versions/Pwc/Privacy Policy.md

 Choices

-As a policy, visitors are not required to register to gain access to areas of the PwCwebsites.
-In certain cases in the future, as your PwC website experience expands, we may require visitors to register in order to obtain a user-id and password for authentication and secure access to a transaction or certain business confidential or proprietary information services on premiumwebsites.
+As a policy, visitors are not required to register to gain access to areas of the PwC websites.
+In certain cases in the future, as your PwC website experience expands, we may require visitors to register in order to obtain a user-id and password for authentication and secure access to a transaction or certain business confidential or proprietary information services on premium websites.

-Personally identifiable information provided to PwC through its website is provided voluntarily by visitors.
-Should visitors subsequently choose to unsubscribe from mailing lists or any registrations, we will provide instructions on the appropriate website area or in communications to our visitors. or a visitor may contact the webmaster of the appropriate site e.g., webmaster@pwc.com.
+Personally identifiable information provided to PwC through this website is provided voluntarily by visitors.
+Should visitors subsequently choose to unsubscribe from mailing lists or any registrations, we will provide instructions on the appropriate website area or in communications to our visitors. or a visitor may contact us at privacy@pwc.com.

 Access

 Each visitor has the right of access to personal data they have submitted through the websites to PwC.

 User updates of information should be handled by going back through the registration process.
-Inquiries about the accuracy of identifying information previously submitted to PwC through itswebsite, or requests to have outdated information removed, should be directed to: webmaster@pwc.com.
+Inquiries about the accuracy of identifying information previously submitted to PwC through this website, or requests to have outdated information removed, should be directed to privacy@pwc.com.
 PwC is committed to providing reasonable and practical access to visitors to allow them the opportunity to identify and correct any inaccuracies.
 When requested and practical, PwC will delete identifying information from current operational systems.

-When personally identifiable information is retained, PwC assumes responsibility for keeping an accurate record of the information once a visitor has submitted and verified the data.
+When PwC retains personally identifiable information, PwC assumes responsibility for keeping an accurate record of the information once a visitor has submitted and verified the data.
 PwC does not assume responsibility for verifying the ongoing accuracy of the content of personal information.
 When practically possible, if PwC is informed that any personal data collected through a website is no longer accurate, PwC will make appropriate corrections based on the updated information provided by the authenticated visitor.

 Security

 PwC has implemented generally accepted standards of technology and operational security in order to protect personally identifiable information from loss, misuse, alteration or destruction.
-All PwC employees follow a network-wide security policy.
-Only authorised PwC personnel are provided access to personally identifiable information and these employees have agreed to ensure confidentiality of this information.
 PwC's policy is to use secure socket layer technology for the protection of credit card information submitted through web forms.
 This policy is also required for any fulfilment agents of our firms.

 Children

 PwC understands the importance of protecting children's privacy especially in an online environment.
-The PwC sites covered by this privacy statement are not intentionally designed for or directed at children 13 years of age or younger.
+This website is not intentionally designed for or directed at children 13 years of age or younger.
 It is PwC's policy never to knowingly collect or maintain information about anyone under the age of 13.

 Modifications

-PwC reserves the right to modify or amend this Statement at any time.
-The effective date will be displayed at the beginning of this statement.
-To keep visitors informed, PwC will notify users of changes to our Privacy Statement by prominently identifying the alteration for a period of not less than two weeks on our global home page at http://www.pwc.com.
+PwC reserves the right to modify or amend this Statement at any time by publishing an updated version here.
+The current version of the statement will be accessible on this website.